simayasar/simayasar.github.io/_pages/about.md

 The input format is as follows:

 Input: Drug 1 is ⟨SMILES⟩ ⟨input 1⟩.
 Drug 2 is ⟨SMILES⟩ ⟨input 2⟩

 Output: The drug combination sensitivity score is ⟨DC⟩ ⟨output⟩

 In this task, the model learns both the input tags and the regression head using the mean squared error (MSE) loss.
-Evaluation is performed using the mean absolute error (MAE) metric on the test set.

-The results are summarized in the table below and are quite striking:
+Evaluation is performed using the mean absolute error (MAE) metric on the test set.The results are summarized in the table below and are quite striking:

 Tag‑LLM outperforms not only powerful LLMs such as GPT-4 and Galactica but also specialized domain-specific models trained on supervised data.
 This demonstrates that large-scale pretrained models can leverage their general knowledge effectively to produce strong results, even in specialized domain-specific tasks.

 ![](/images/case_study_3.png)